 You will be surprised at the amount of web traffic that a free listing website like Craigslist attracts.
 Post your requirements on such websites and you may get some promising responses.

 Never go through the resume of the candidate in front of them.
 Even before you call them for an interview, check their resume, and see if their profile is the right fit for your needs.
 There is no point calling candidates who do not meet your requirements.
 You will be wasting your time and theirs.

 The Bottom Line

 After the employment process is done, the most crucial thing is employee retention.
-The more you are involved with them, the more they will regard you and the business.
-This does not mean that you hold frequent board room meetings.
-It can also include fun events, like lunch in the office, day volunteering at a local charity, or organizing in-house competitions.
-It will help you keep employee spirits high and reduce the attrition rate.
+The more you are involved with them, the more highly they will regard you and the business.
+This does not mean that you hold frequent employee meetings, but you could schedule some fun events, like lunch brought in the office, social hour, employees volunteering at a local charity, or organizing in-house competitions.
+These ideas will help you keep employee spirits high and reduce the attrition rate.